 Medicare Part D may also cover medications that counter the side effects of cancer treatment, such as antinausea drugs.

 Depending on the circumstances, a person may receive chemotherapy drugs orally, intravenously, or through an implanted port.
 This can take place on either an inpatient or an outpatient basis, depending on the type of cancer a person has and their healthcare needs.

 Medicare covers chemotherapy for cancer treatment as long as the person’s doctor confirms that the treatment is medically necessary.
 Hospitals and clinics will usually administer chemotherapy, but some people also receive this treatment at home.

 Medicare Part D sometimes covers chemotherapy if a person takes the medications orally.
 It also covers other cancer drugs.

-Typically, Medicare Part B covers cancer screenings.
-However, there are several determining factors, such as:
+Typically, Medicare Part B covers cancer screening.
+However, several determining factors can affect coverage and costs, including:

-- their risk factors, such as a family history of a specific cancer
+- their risk factors, such as a family history of a specific type of cancer

 - symptoms that may have links to cancer, such as a lump on the breast